CANINE BEHAVIOR CONSULTING

 - Challenges with house training

-Private consults in person have now resumed, and remote consults are ongoing; modern remote technology allows us to help you quickly identify and effectively problem solve in your dog’s own environment.
-A behavior consult is $150.
+Private consults have now resumed at the farm, and remote consults are ongoing; modern remote technology allows us to help you quickly identify and effectively problem solve in your dog’s own environment.
+A behavior consult is $175.

 About Your Consultation

 Andria Young is one of only ten Certified Canine Behavior Consultants (CCPDT and IAABC) in the entire state of Massachusetts and one of 200 in the world.
 With her additional certification as a Fear Free Professional and Certified Professional Dog Trainer (CPDT-KA) Andria will meet with you for an initial private consult which is 1-1.5 hours in length.
 This behavior consultation will include an in-depth assessment of your dogs known history and behavior challenges, a customized behavior modification plan, and follow up handouts/homework.
 Andria approaches behavior consultation and training with an educational perspective; in addition to helping you help your dog, she will also focus on helping you understand the motivations behind your dogs behavior which allow you to more fully apply the principles of science based learning.